 - Always stir in a figure eight pattern when you dip into it.
 This helps keep the cheese from burning or separating.

 - Let excess cheese drip back into the pot by rotating the fork over it.

 - Don’t put the fondue fork in your mouth because you’ll be using it to dip into the molten cheese again.
 Fondue forks are meant to be used for serving onto your plate, and are also very sharp.

 - In case you did eat with your fondue fork, do not double dip!
-That said, do not also dip food directly in the fondue.
+That said, do not dip food directly in the fondue without a fork.

 Aside from being a delicious one-pot comfort food, fondue is also a way to bond with family and friends.
 In Switzerland, penalties are usually given to those who lose their bread in the fondue pot.
 Try having the kids sing a song or the adults buy drinks as punishment.
 A little entertainment (and a good laugh) will definitely spice up your fondue parties!

 Experience the best eats Europe has to offer at exclusive workshops, pop-ups, and activities happening in-store.
 Learn more here.